RadeonOpenCompute/ROCm_Documentation/ROCm_Tools/ROCm-Tools.rst

 * Vega 7nm

 The AMD ROCm Debugger API Library is installed by the rocm-dbgapi package.
-The rocm-gdb package is part of the rocm-dev meta-package that is in turn part of the rocm-dkms package.
+The rocm-gdb package is part of the rocm-dev meta-package, which is in the rocm-dkms package.

 The AMD ROCm Debugger API Specification is available as a PDF at: